Plugin Architecture Guide

 • Inputs identified

-Your components are now solid Lego blocks.
-Next assemble them into a cohesive process or flow.
+Your components are now solid building blocks.
+Next assemble them into a cohesive flow.

 Core Build Patterns